Lighthouse Friends Home Page

 Photograph courtesy State Archives of Florida

 The lighthouse, dwelling, and surrounding acreage were transferred to the State of Florida in 1988 and became Gasparilla Island State Park.
-The following year, a small group of local citizens formed the Barrier Island Parks Society (BIPS), and one of their first objectives was to establish a museum in the Port Boca Grande Lighthouse.
+The following year, a small group of local citizens formed the Barrier Island Parks Society (BIPS), and one of their first objectives was to establish a museum in Port Boca Grande Lighthouse.
 A decade later, the $165,000 project was complete, and the museum, run by BIPS for the Florida Park Service, opened its doors.
-The museum tells the story of the area starting with the Native Americans, and also covering the Spanish influence, the local fishing industry, Port Boca Grande, and, of course, the history of the lighthouse.
+The museum tells the story of the area starting with the Native Americans, and also covers the Spanish influence, the local fishing industry, Port Boca Grande, and, of course, the history of the lighthouse.

 Port Boca Grande diminished in significance after 1979, when the railroad line was abandoned and the phosphate industry moved north to Tampa.
 Florida Power and Light (FPL) started using the port as an oil storage facility in 1958.
 Oil from the Gulf of Mexico would be off-loaded at the port, stored in four large tanks, and then barged down the Intracoastal Waterway to the FPL power plant in Fort Myers.
 In 2002, the power plant was converted to natural gas, and the oil barges ceased calling at Port Boca Grande.
-Today, traffic near the Port Boca Grande Lighthouse, the oldest building on Gasparilla Island, consists primarily of fishermen, pleasure boaters, and park visitors coming to learn of the island’s storied past.
+Today, traffic near Port Boca Grande Lighthouse, the oldest building on Gasparilla Island, consists primarily of fishermen, pleasure boaters, and park visitors coming to learn of the island’s storied past.

 Photo Gallery: 1 2 3